thin-edge/thin-edge.io-specs/src/software-management/README.md

 --- | ---
 **Purpose** | The device reports a list of current installed SW packages to the cloud.
 Therefore all Package-Managers are involved.
 **Trigger** | **TO-BE-DECIDED-#1:** Just on Device/Agent start?
 Or somehow periodically?
 (Last might capture also manually installed packages) <br/>See also "Software Management Study" in archbee: <br/>https://app.archbee.io/docs/9iGX1hbDjwAeMfyO9A3YE/coxr9CuTWSjk0eE1Nzgoj <br/>-> There check section "Update Profile Operation" and search for "periodically".
-&nbsp;| More details about the interface between SM mapper and Cloud are defined in: TODO: !!add link to "contract between mapper and C8Y".
+&nbsp;| TODO: add link to more details about that use-case.

 &nbsp;
 &nbsp;